hyperspy/hyperspy/doc/user_guide/eels.rst

 * Adjusting the position of the B-K edge onset to match the experimental spectrum
 * Adjusting the width of the fine structure

-First, since in this section we will focus solely on the B-K ionization edge, we will work with only that region of the model:

 .. code-block:: python